What Is Major Depressive Disorder?

 Physical symptoms

-As mentioned above, some people with major depressive disorders might experience physical symptoms, including low energy, apathy and pain.
-Additional physical symptoms can include headaches, stomach pains and muscle soreness.
-Physical symptoms can also include weight loss or weight gain that might not be explained by other factors.
+According to the Diagnostic and Statistical Manual of Mental Disorders, people with depression might experience physical symptoms that include changes in motor function, fatigue, and sleep disruptions.
+Additional physical symptoms can include headaches, unexplained pain, low energy, gastrointestinal distress, and muscle soreness.
+Depressive symptoms can also include weight loss or weight gain that might not be explained by other factors.

 Sometimes we can associate depression with people staying in bed all day, but this is not necessarily the case.
 While some people with depression might sleep more than usual, others might have trouble falling asleep or staying asleep—which may contribute to feelings of low energy.
 A disrupted sleep cycle can be particularly common in children and adolescents who live with depression, but it can happen to anyone.